pfefferle/mycroft-mark2-wyoming-satellite/README.md

 **This is a draft that might be merged into the [Wyoming Protocol repo](https://github.com/rhasspy/wyoming-satellite/tree/master/docs).**

 ---

-Create a voice satellite using a Mycroft Mark II (or Neon OVOS Mycroft AI Mark II).

 *(You can still order a Mark II at the [Neon AI shop](https://neon.ai/PurchaseHardware))*